kavisubashlab/kavisubashlab-website/index.md

 {% capture text %}

-KaviSubash Lab focuses on advancing AI and machine learning for real-world challenges, particularly in anomaly detection, medical diagnostics, continual learning, and computer vision.
+Kavitha's Lab focuses on advancing AI and machine learning for real-world challenges, particularly in anomaly detection, medical diagnostics, continual learning, and computer vision.
 Our research integrates deep learning and statistical modeling to develop intelligent systems that enhance healthcare and industrial applications.
 Through interdisciplinary collaboration, we aim to push the boundaries of AI and drive meaningful technological advancements.

 {%
   include button.html